Updated on October 10, 2021.

 - PDF version of your unofficial transcript reflecting all earned undergraduate credits and grades through December 2020.
 If you have attended multiple colleges or universities, submit copies of transcripts from each institution.
 All applicants will be required to submit their most recent transcript before admission to SOARE.

-- Two Letters of recommendation from faculty members (send to firstname.lastname@example.org)
+- Two Letters of recommendation from faculty members (uploaded to the BTAA website)

 - Photograph (for the opening program).
 Must send upon request.

-- Completed application & supplemental materials due February 10, 2021.
+- Completed application & supplemental materials February 10, 2022.